Complete Shun Knives Review Guide: A New Perspective On Proven Success

 We love the unique look of the Kanso collection, the next part of the Shun knife lines.
 It utilizes very simplistic design characteristics and only focuses on what’s important, which is a sharp blade and good balance.
 Kanso knives use AUS-10A Japanese blade steel.
 It hides scratches very well with it’s “Heritage” finish.
-The full-tang design adds strength to the knife and providing a solid base for the tagayasan wood handle.
+The full-tang design adds strength to the knife and provides a solid base for the tagayasan wood handle.
 Tagayasan is very dense and durable and makes a great wood handle material.

 Shun Classic Review: